cdmx-in/wappler_ac_ag_grid/README.md

 ﻿#### Developed and Maintained by: Roney Dsilva
+#Notes: 1.7.0 is released with AC2 support and AC1 support has been deprecated in this release.
+AG Grid upted to 31.2

 # AG Grid Module Documentation

 The AG Grid module allows you to create a flexible and customizable data grid with various options and properties.
 Below, you'll find the list of properties and options available for configuring the AG Grid module: